OpenHero/gblastn/README.txt

 G-BLASTN is a GPU-accelerated nucleotide alignment tool based on the widely used NCBI-BLAST.
 G-BLASTN can produce exactly the same results as NCBI-BLAST, and it also has very similar user commands.
-It also supports a pipeline mode, which can fully utilize the GPU and CPU resources when handling a batch of medium to large sized queries.
+It also supports a pipeline mode, which can fully utilize the GPU and CPU resources when handling a batch of queries.
+G-BLASTN supports megablast and blastn mode.
+The discontiguous megablast mode is currently not supported.

 G-BLASTN is free software and you can browse/download the source code at: https://sourceforge.net/p/gblastn